chili-publish/grafx-documentation/docs/GraFx-Developers/index.md

 ## Environment API

-Through the **GraFx Environment API** you can manage your CHILI GraFx environment.
+Through the **CHILI GraFx Environment API** you can manage your CHILI GraFx environment.

 Some example use cases are: